-Since basic EPS is denoted on a per-share basis, companies of different sizes can be compared against one another – albeit there are shortcomings that you must be aware of regarding the use of this metric.
+Since the basic EPS metric is expressed on a standardized basis, the net earnings of companies can be compared and analyzed – albeit there are shortcomings to be aware of regarding the accounting metric.

 The basic EPS is calculated by dividing a company’s net income by the weighted average of common shares outstanding.